tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

       if it is a ``DISTINCT`` query.
       The missing columns are automatically added to the selection (``expandSelection(List<Order> order)``) and are removed again before the results are processed (``unwrapResults(List<Object[]> results)``).

+      If a ``SELECT CASE`` expression is used in the ordering clause, it also needs to be added to the selection.
+However in this case the ``ORDER BY`` expression needs to be replaced with a literal reference to the selection (``ORDER BY 1`` for example), otherwise PostgreSQL does not recognize that both of these expressions are the same.
+Since by default all literals will be rendered as parameters we need to explicitly use ``CriteriaBuilderWrapper#inlineLiteral()`` that uses an :java:ref:`InlineLiteralExpression<ch.tocco.nice2.persist.hibernate.InlineLiteralExpression>` which overrides the
+      default :java:extdoc:`LiteralHandlingMode<org.hibernate.query.criteria.LiteralHandlingMode>` to ``AUTO`` (we do
+      not use ``INLINE`` to make sure that strings are never inlined, as this would be an SQL injection risk).

       Due to a bug in hibernate an array selection of size 1 is not returned as array.
 As this breaks our code we add a dummy selection (the literal '1') if the the selection size is 1.